 100 Turtle Doves Released

-Supported by His Majesty The King, the charity along with Sandringham Wardens have reared 100 Turtle Doves on the Estate to help secure a future for the iconic bird here in the UK.
+The project supported by His Majesty The King, aims to help secure a future for the iconic bird here in the UK.

 Turtle Doves are a red listed species in the UK with barely around 1,000 wild pairs, which are suffering at a spectacular rate due to a variety of factors.